Brought to you by Vaks, expert providers of SAT’s, GCSE & A Level tuition.

 If you find yourself in a position where your child feels overwhelmed or unsure, give them time to feel better.
 Don’t expect a quick fix or a snap of the fingers alongside a ‘get your life together’ speech to do much.
 The best approach is a structured, well supported road to getting back on track.
 As a parent, use your authority to give them the building blocks they need to take control of their own life.
 Most students feel that exams and education is often beyond their own control, making them feel powerless and therefore unable to change their circumstances.

 For students dealing with stress and anxiety, the NHS Choices website has a variety of suggestions.
 Most helpful is a structured but realistic revision schedule.
-Make sure your child knows their exam board and the dates of their exams early in the year.
+Make sure both you and your child knows their exam board and the dates of their exams early in the year.
 This means they won’t be left a month before 5 exams realising they don’t have time to revise for any of them.
 As their parent, help them stick to it.
 For a teenager there are plenty of distractions.
 Set up an agreement with them where during these times you take their phone for a while, you check in to make sure they’re taking appropriate breaks or even get involved in making the breaks more fun.
 Sometimes the motivation to keep going can come from someone taking an active interest in helping them rather than passively accepting they may or may not be revising.
 The greatest enemy to progress is the passive parent.

 Don’t let them over work themselves; a break every 45 to 60 minutes is essential.
 Anxiety can come from feeling there’s too much to do and the impulse to speed through things as quickly as possible won’t help your child.
 Put aside a work area for them, somewhere they won’t be disturbed but they can spread out a little, get comfortable and can leave their work there when it’s time for a break.
 Every child works differently so don’t argue with your child if they want to listen to some music or have background ambience to help them through.
 Remember you’re not just there to ask, ‘how much have you done?’ every few hours; you’re there to care about your child.